Introduction to quantum groups: 9a. Magic matrices

 The quantum groups that we considered so far, namely $O_N,U_N$ and their liberations and twists, are of ``continuous'' nature.
-In order to have as well ``discrete'' examples, the idea will be that of looking at the corresponding quantum reflection groups.
-Let us start with a functional analytic description of the usual symmetric group:
+In this third part of the present book we discuss the ``discrete'' examples, such as the symmetric group $S_N$, the hyperoctahedral group $H_N$, and more complicated reflection groups, and their liberations.
+We will see that most of these groups are easy, have indeed liberations, and equal their own twists.

+In this chapter, to start with, we discuss the symmetric group $S_N$, and its free version $S_N^+$.
+All this is very standard, following the paper of Wang \cite{wa2} and the subsequent paper \cite{ba2}, both from the late 90s, and the paper \cite{bc2}, from the mid 00s.
+At the level of more advanced results, we will have as well a look into \cite{bbs}, from the late 00s, dealing more generally with quantum permutation groups $S_F^+$ of finite quantum spaces $F$, which are subject to some interesting twisting results, bringing us back to $O_N,U_N$.

+In order to get started, we need to have a matrix group look at the symmetric group $S_N$.
+But this is something obvious, obtained by looking at $S_N$ as being the permutation group of the $N$ coordinate axes of $\mathbb R^N$.
+Indeed, we obtain in this way an embedding $S_N\subset O_N$, which is given by the standard permutation matrices, $\sigma(e_j)=e_{\sigma(j)}$.